Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

 \subsection{Evaluators}

-Based on the objectives of the task introduced in Section~\ref{sec:task_def}, we designed a dedicated evaluation framework for the task and pipeline to comprehensively evaluate the pipeline's effectiveness.
+Based on the task objectives in Section~\ref{sec:task_def}, we designed a dedicated evaluation framework for the task and pipeline.
 Specifically, the framework comprises three evaluators: a Semantic Complexity Evaluator to evaluate the semantic complexity of generated stories and images, a KNN-based Diversity Evaluator to evaluate the diversity of stories and a Story-Image Alignment Evaluator to measure the semantic gap between stories and images.